tskit-dev/msprime/README.txt

 reliable and ready for use.
 This program provides a fully ``ms`` compatible interface, and can be used as a drop-in replacement in existing workflows.

+Msprime can simulate the coalescent with recombination much faster than programs based on the Sequentially Markov Coalescent for large sample sizes and has very reasonable memory requirements.
+Msprime makes it possible to simulate chromosome sized regions with hundreds of thousands of samples.

+Please see the `documentation <https://msprime.readthedocs.org/en/latest/>`_ for further details.

 ***********
 Quick Start
 ***********